 When your organization considers an investment like this, who is involved in the decision process?

-Once you ask a first-level question, how do you advance to the next layer of information?
-You ask second-level questions, of course.
 I have discovered that these questions are what top salespeople ask more than any other.
-In fact, they are the key to asking powerful follow-up questions.
+In fact, they are the key to asking meaningful follow-up questions.

-Second-level questions guide buyers in assessing and explaining first-level responses.
-These questions are vital because they prompt prospective customers to think through a thought, fact, behavior, or situation.
+Second-layer questions ask “why.”
+They encourage buyers to explain first-layer responses in more detail.
+These types of questions are vital because they prompt prospective customers to think through a thought, fact, behavior, or situation.

 Why did the board decide to go in that direction?